oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 ### "ToUpper" Method Implementation
 #### To implement the "ToUpper" method, you must reference its class (StringUtils) and type the correct method (ToUpper) as shown below.
+Enter the parameter between the parenthesis.
 ``` Csharp
 StringUtils.ToUpper(input)
 ```